-Buying a new home means going through a number of legal processes, so you’re going to need an expert to help you along the way.
-One term you’re likely to come across is conveyancing – this refers to all the legal and administrative work that’s needed to transfer a home from one owner to another.
+When you buy a new home there are a number of legal processes involved, so you’re going to need legal representation to help you along the way.
+One term you’re likely to come across is conveyancing – this refers to any legal and administrative work that’s needed to transfer a home from one owner to another.
 You have two options when choosing someone to deal with the legal aspects of buying your new home: a solicitor or a conveyancer.

 Understanding Stamp Duty

-Stamp Duty, officially known as Stamp Duty Land Tax, is a tax you will need to pay when you buy a home valued at more than £125,000 if you’re a current homeowner, or more than £300,000 if you’re a first-time buyer.
+Stamp Duty, officially known as Stamp Duty Land Tax (SDLT), is a tax that buyers must pay when buying a home valued at more than £125,000 if you’re a current homeowner, or more than £300,000 if you’re a first-time buyer.

-This tax covers the cost of legally registering your home with Land Registry.
-HMRC will send out a certificate to complete this process – and they won’t be able to do this until you have paid your Stamp Duty.
+This tax covers the cost of the legal registration of your home with the Land Registry.
+HMRC will send out a certificate to complete this process – and this will not be sent until you have paid your Stamp Duty.

 Insurance for new homeowners

-Insurance is designed to give you peace of mind and financial support when the unexpected happens.
-There are many different types available, so take a look at the different types of insurance available, before deciding how much cover you’re likely to need.
+Home insurance is ofen a requirement as part of a mortgage offer, and it is designed to give you peace of mind and financial support when the unexpected happens.
+There are many different types of home insurance available, so take a look before deciding how much cover you’re likely to need.